numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 The changes to the datatype system in Phase II must include a large refactor of the UFunc machinery, which will be further defined in NEP 43:

-4. To enable all of the desired functionality for new user defined datatypes, the UFunc machinery will be changed to replace the current dispatching and type resolution system.
+4. To enable all of the desired functionality for new user-defined datatypes, the UFunc machinery will be changed to replace the current dispatching and type resolution system.
    The old system should be *mostly* supported as a legacy version for some time.

-Additionally, as a general design principle, the addition of new user defined datatypes will *not* change the behaviour of programs.
+Additionally, as a general design principle, the addition of new user-defined datatypes will *not* change the behaviour of programs.
 For example ``common_dtype(a, b)`` must not be ``c`` unless ``a`` or ``b`` know that ``c`` exists.